The Evolution of the Gas Pump

 1920 to 1930 – hand pumps, some with color, some with clockface, some with glowing marketing globe on top

-1940 to 1950 – square styling and color, electronic with clock face and cylinder, some with sight glass (smaller cylinder), still has glowing globe on top
+1940 to 1950 – square styling and color, electronic with clock face and cylinder, some with sight glass (smaller cylinder), still has a glowing globe on top

 1950 to 1960 – box style only, glowing computerized measurement and price calculation

 By 1918, the first visible pump was introduced.
-The customer was able to see just how much fuel he was purchasing by the inclusion of a large glass cylinder that was hooked up to the pump.
+The customer was able to see just how much fuel he was purchased by the inclusion of a large glass cylinder that was hooked up to the pump.
 When first introduced, the glass cylinders were retrofitted to curbside pumps that already existed.
 In 1923 companies started to develop new pumps with the cylinders attached directly to them.
 This was also the early foray into experimenting with motorized pumping mechanisms versus the manual hand crank.
 Around 1925, the visible cylinder was replaced by the clock-style meter, which was a dominant feature of early 1930s gas pumps.

 1934 was the year that the computer meter was developed by the Wayne Pump Company.
 With this invention was the departure from the traditional clock-face style replaced instead by a more digital form.
 Gallons and prices were displayed directly on the face and this caught on quickly.
 By the late 30’s, all companies used the computer meter.
 This was the beginning of the Art Deco period as well, which embraces the machine aesthetic.
 Gas pumps in this era were geometric in shape and featured stepped and vibrant patterns with stainless steel.
 Although the edges were slightly rounded, the overall pump was squarer in its look.
 This style was dominant throughout the WWII years, as the government limited their manufacturing.